-Maori tattoos are said to have originated in New Zealand.
+Maori tattoos are begin in New Zealand.
 They started from a love affair between a very young man called Mataora and a princess whose name was Niwareka who was from the underworld.
 It is said that Mataora beat Niwareka which resulted to Niwareka going back to her father’s home.
 Mataora was left alone and during this period, he griefed having hit Niwareka and decided to look for her.
 He went and begged for forgiveness and Niwareka accepted it.
-Niwareka’s dad who was from maori tribe decided to teach Mataora the tattooing art which he learned and took it to the human world.
 Mataora tattooed this form of Maori tattoo as a reminder to avoid evil actions of beating his wife.

 Meaning of Maori Tattoos

 Maori tattoos had great significance among the maori tribe.
 One of the main meanings of this type of tattoo is the world beyond.
 This is very important to some people who belief by having such symbolism in their body, it will keep them off diseases or any disaster that may befall them.

 Polynesian Tattoo Dictionary